+A suntan can last anywhere from 7 to 10 days, usually fading over this time period.
 Getting a suntan is the most natural way to achieve a golden glow and is considered a lot safer than commercial tanning beds.
-Suntans, being tans that you receive through being outside, can go from 7 to 10 days.
 While some suntans can last a lot longer depending on your skin type and suns UV rays.

 Moreover, this time frame does include factors like wearing suntan lotion, etc. Anytime someone is outside in the sun, they should be wearing sun lotion.

 Sun lotions protect the skin from the UV rays that are emitted from the sun.
 This is to help prevent and/or lessen any skin damage.
 This isn’t to say that people that wear sun lotion won’t tan.